Fleetrun

 If the unit doesn't have suitable sensors, these options are inactive.

-Message validity filtration
+Message validity filtering

 All messages from units are registered in the database.
 However, some messages can be invalid, for example, due to data fluctuations or lack of coordinates.
 Such messages distort the values of mileage, tracks, indicators in reports, etc.

-In order for the system not to take invalid messages into account, enable the Message validity filtration option and configure the required criteria: the number of satellites, unit speed, or the accuracy of coordinates.
+In order for the system not to take invalid messages into account, enable the Message validity filtering option and configure the required criteria: the number of satellites, unit speed, or the accuracy of coordinates.
 Here you can also enable the options for determining the location by LBS and filtering the messages identified as invalid by the device itself.

 Regardless of the settings in this section, any messages with zero or no coordinates are filtered automatically.
 A message is considered invalid if at least one coordinate (longitude or latitude) is equal to zero.

-Filtration is applied only to GPS data, so if an invalid message contains other parameters, for example, sensor values, they can still be used in the system.
+Filtering is applied only to GPS data, so if an invalid message contains other parameters, for example, sensor values, they can still be used in the system.

 The settings in the section apply only to the messages received after the settings have been adjusted.